A Solitary Sandpiper at Lower Reesor Pond in Toronto

 How beautiful is a sprawling drift of Sunchokes fading into the distance!
 That is just what we found when Bob and I visited Lower Reesor Pond in northeast Toronto.
 This native species of sunflower goes by many different names including Sunchokes, Sunroot or Earth Apple.
 Read more

-Gray Treefrogs At Lower Reesor Pond
+Eastern Gray Treefrogs At Lower Reesor Pond

 Gray treefrog at Lower Reesor Pond in Toronto, Ontario, Canada

-After a stretch of very rainy weather, Bob and I were desperate to get out in the field, and nothing pleases us more than to explore a new trail or go birdwatching in a habitat never before visited by ourselves.
-Such was the case when we targeted Lower Reesor Pond, a wetland in northeast Toronto, in Ontario, in Rouge National Urban Park.
-Our outing, as usual, was prolonged but immensely rewarding.
-Amongst other birds and animals seen that day were several Eastern Gray Treefrogs.
+After a stretch of very rainy weather, we were happy to get out in the field, and we visited Lower Reesor Pond, a wetland in Rouge National Urban Park in Ontario, Canada.
+Our outing, as usual, was immensely rewarding.
+Along with birds and animals, we saw several Eastern Gray Tree Frogs.
 Read more

-Wild Coneflowers growing at Lower Reesor Pond
+Wild Coneflowers Growing At Lower Reesor Pond

 coneflowers at lower reesor pond - toronto 7

-Bob and I paid a visit one spring to the Lower Reesor Pond in north Toronto, Ontario, and had purposely allotted a large chunk of time in order that we might pay some well deserved attention to that special habitat.
-Through reports provided by other visitors, we learned that some less common wildflowers and plants have gained foothold in the area surrounding the pond, and sure enough, we uncovered several groupings of Wild Coneflowers.
+Bob and I paid a visit one spring to the Lower Reesor Pond in North Toronto, Ontario, Canada, and had allotted a large chunk of time in order that we might pay some well-deserved attention to the wildflowers and plants that had gained a foothold in the area surrounding the pond, which included several groupings of wild coneflowers.
 Read more